Concentration in Medical Anthropology

 Mark P. Mooney (Professor, Departments of Anatomy and Histology, School of Dental Medicine, and Anthropology) craniofacial and developmental biology; comparative anatomy; experimental morphology; physiological adaptations to extreme environments.

-Harry Sanabria (Associate Professor, Anthropology) economic anthropology and political economy; social history and historical demography; cross-cultural studies of drug production and consumption; urban US, Bolivia and Argentina.
+Harry Sanabria (Associate Professor Emeritus, Anthropology) economic anthropology and political economy; social history and historical demography; cross-cultural studies of drug production and consumption; urban US, Bolivia and Argentina.

 Jeffrey H. Schwartz (Professor, Anthropology) human and faunal skeletal analysis of archaeological recovered remains; dentofacial growth and development in Homo sapiens, US, England, Israel, Cyprus, and Tunisia.